Beyond the Classes

 Study Spaces & Student Hangouts

 Between classes, there are many spots for students to hangout and take a break from their daily grind.

-Students can pass their time at The Student Centre, the Library's Starbuck Cafe, South Building's Meeting Place, Spigel Dining Hall, Coleman Commons Dining Hall, CCT Building's Circuit Cafe, at the RAWC, or the North Building cafeteria.
+Students can pass their time at the Student Centre, Starbucks, the Meeting Place, the Temporary Food Court, Coleman Commons Dining Hall, the Circuit Cafe, or at the RAWC.
 (Click here for information about food services.)

 - Guide to designated study spaces on campus

 - Student Centre (managed by the U of T Mississauga Student Union - UTMSU)